nikic/nikic.github.com/_posts/2011-12-28-Supercolliding-a-PHP-array.markdown

 creating websites have similar problems, as was [presented at the 28C3 conference][2].

 But there is hope!
 PHP already [landed a change][3] (which will ship with PHP 5.3.9) which will add a `max_input_vars` ini setting which defaults to `1000`.
-This greatly reduces the impact of the attack as only a relatively small number of collisions can be created.
+This setting determines the maximum number of POST/GET variables that are accepted, so now only a maximum of 1000 collisions can be created.
+If you run the above script with `2^10 = 1024` elements you will get runtimes in the order of 0.003 seconds, which obviously is far less critical than 30 seconds.
+(Note though that above I am demonstating an integer key collision.
+You can also collide string keys, in which case the traversation will be a good bit slower.)

   [1]: http://www.nruns.com/_downloads/advisory28122011.pdf